-Québec is a gateway to the Americas, providing easy access to 480 million consumers.
-Its transportation infrastructure is modern and efficient, allowing goods to be shipped by road, rail, sea or air, or by a combination of these methods.
+Québec is a gateway to the Americas and provides privileged access to nearly 1.5 billion consumers.
+Its transportation infrastructure is modern and efficient, allowing goods to be shipped by road, rail, sea or air, or by a combination of these means.

-Located just 15 minutes from downtown Montréal, Montréal–PET Airport was used by 14.8 million passengers in 2014.
-That’s a 5.3% increase in one year, far exceeding forecasts.
-Since 2000, $1.6 billion has been invested to modernize or replace the airport’s facilities and bring them up to the highest international standards.
+Since 2000, $2 billion has been invested to modernize or replace the airport’s facilities and bring them up to the highest international standards.

 Montréal-Mirabel International Airport

 Mirabel specializes in cargo flights.
-Operating 24 hours a day, the airport provides carriers with very flexible schedules along with efficient, modern and competitively priced facilities.
-Landing charges average 75% to 85% less than in New York, Boston or Toronto.
+Operating 24 hours a day, the airport provides carriers with very flexible schedules and efficient and modern facilities at competitive prices.

-Québec’s rail system is well integrated into the greater North American rail network, making the train another ideal option for moving goods.
+Québec’s rail system is well integrated into the greater North American rail network, making the train an ideal option for moving goods.